Rent the Brain · API & MCP

 MCP: point any MCP client (Claude Desktop, Cursor, …) at https://api.orioralabs.com/mcp with your key.
 It exposes recommend_approach and verified_answer alongside the model recommender.

 Ride-along, always on: if you already call the model recommender, a matching approach comes back with it automatically, across every app.
-Because it stays quiet — and free — whenever it has nothing proven for you, you never pay for nothing and never have to think about switching it off.
+Because it only draws on the base when your task hits its triggers — and stays quiet and free whenever nothing matches — you never pay for nothing and never have to think about switching it off.
 (A settings toggle is there if you ever want to.)

 Each delivered layer is a flat $0.001, itemised on your usage feed so you see exactly what each charge was for: